Full course description

 Target audience

-Physicians, Nurse Practitioners, Physician Assistants, Registered Nurses, Residents, and other healthcare team members
+Physicians, Nurse Practitioners, Physician Assistants, Registered Nurses, Residents, and other healthcare team members.

 Learning Objectives